csuhta/inquisition-perks/readme.txt

 the need for certain party members to be present.

 You also need this perk if you want to recruit a certain male agent during Wicked Eyes and Wicked Hearts.
-So, it's required.

 ------------------------------------------------------------------------------+
-MASSACHE'S METHOD
+MASSACHE'S METHOD (FORCES)
 Requires: None
 ------------------------------------------------------------------------------+